4 Individual package information

 The maketools vignette explains this in more detail: Automatically determine run-time dependencies for R packages on Linux.

-5.3 All the documentation
+4.4 All the documentation

-Most R packages have 3 forms of documentation: a README file, a reference manual (help pages), and a number of articles (vignettes).
+Most R packages have 3 forms of documentation: a README file, a reference manual (help pages), and a number of articles (including vignettes).
 These articles are often a good place to get started, and are listed on the package homepage right under the descriptives.
 From here you can view both the rendered html/pdf document, as well as the rmarkdown source file used to (re)produce the article.

 Further down the page you can see the content from the package README.
 Most packages these days include a README.md file which can nicely be rendered into HTML.